natcap/invest.users-guide/source/blue_carbon.rst

 .. figure:: ./blue_carbon_images/freeport_2006_2010.png

 Figure CS2.
-Carbon emissions (red) and sequestration (blue) from 2006 to 2100 for the two scenarios of the entire Freeport study area.
+Carbon emissions (red) and sequestration (blue) from 2006 to 2100 for the two scenarios and a subset of the Freeport study area.

 The following is table summarizing how the main inputs, where they were obtained and how they were used in the model: